 Don't skimp on price.
 Paying $15-$20 for a good rosin cake is entirely worth it, and it should last for quite a while.

-Remember, there's no one way to pick the best rosin for your bow right off the bat.
+Remember, there's no one way to pick the best rosin for your bow.
 Take your time and keep trying different brands until you find a perfect match.
-The suitable rosin for your bow and strings will make a huge difference to your sound projection and playability.
+The suitable rosin for your bow and strings will make a massive difference to your sound projection and playability.

 Need to purchase rosin?
 Click here!
-Another well-written article on this topic can be found here https://stringsmagazine.com/the-differences-between-dark-and-amber-rosin/
+Other well-written articles or helpful web pages on this topic can be found here https://stringsmagazine.com/the-differences-between-dark-and-amber-rosin/